What is a Savannah Cat?

 Being fairly active and very intelligent, Savannah Cats need a great deal of stimulation, and are not a good breed for people or families who travel often or are expecting a laid back pet.
 Savannahs want to be in the action all the time!
 A bored Savannah is a destructive Savannah, much like a bored dog when left alone at home for too long.

 As with any pet, Savannah Cats should be well-socialized as kittens and while growing up.
 Thanks to their African Serval ancestry, Savannahs are not generally known for the temperament issues associated with other foundation cats from a more shy, or aggressive, exotic cat hybrid.
 Savannahs are naturally outgoing, energetic, and friendly at all generations.

 When introduced properly into a new household, Savannahs do wonderfully with other pets and children.
 They generally enjoy the company of many breeds of dogs as anyone is considered a new playmate to a Savannah.
 Caution should be taken to never leave a new kitten unattended with another pet or small child until they have been slowly introduced to ensure both sides know their play boundaries.

 Savannah Cats should not be allowed to roam freely outside.
-Many Savannahs have inherited the large roaming instincts of their Serval ancestry and cannot find their way back home.
-Also, due to their inquisitive nature, Savannahs are good at getting themselves into trouble and could even be severely hurt, or pick up fleas, parasites, or deadly diseases (such as rabies, FIV, or FeLV) from feral animals.
-Savannahs can safely experience the outdoors being leashed with a cat harness or through outdoor cat enclosures.
+Many Savannahs have inherited the large roaming instincts of their Serval ancestry and cannot find their way back home (Servals will roam between 10 and 30 square km!).
+Also, due to a Savannah's very inquisitive nature, they are good at getting themselves into trouble.
+They can be severely hurt roaming busy streets, or pick up fleas, parasites, or deadly diseases (such as rabies, FIV, or FeLV) from feral animals.
+Savannahs can safely experience the outdoors being leashed with a cat harness, or through secure outdoor cat enclosures (AKA 'catios').